Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 * A discord account.
 (Preferably two - one main and one alt)

 ## Setup
-1. First run `setup.bat` to install the requirements.
+1. [First install Git for Windows](https://git-scm.com/download/win) and then run `setup.bat` to install the requirements.
 2. Then, add your bot token in the `config.json`'s `"token"` key.
 Refer the tutorial below to get the token.
     > The token should be withing the `""` like:
       >> `"token": "Mxy.23e2d3_2er3.sf4t4.....xyz"`